This self-guided tour will guide you around our stunning main campus, highlighting key buildings and tourist attractions to explore.

 The University Chapel

-The University Chapel was completed in 1929 as a memorial to University members who died in the two world wars, and is one of the few locations in Scotland where marriages in the Protestant, Reformed and Roman Catholic faiths can be celebrated.
+The University Chapel was completed in 1929 as a memorial to University members who died in the two world wars, and is one of the few locations in Scotland where marriages in both the Protestant and Catholic faiths can be celebrated.

 The design was the work of Sir John James Burnet and recalls the early Gothic period, and the stunning stained-glass windows were created by Douglas Strachan.